 It is partially unknown who has made the game, since the credits of the games are full of abbreviated names and pseudonyms.
 Very few "real" names actually exist, and whether there are one or two people is also never confirmed.

-After taking a hit from an enemy or projectile Tails starts descending, rapidly pressing or will stop the descent.
-The screen is fixed and constantly moves along with him.
+The screen is fixed and constantly moves along with Tails.
 In order to stay afloat, Tails' flight meter, which slowly drops to zero, must be replenished by collecting Mint Candy scattered in each level.
+After taking a hit from an enemy or projectile, Tails will begin spiraling out of control.
+Rapidly pressing or before he runs into the ground or a wall will stop the descent and regain control of Tails, but will cost a portion of the flight meter.
+If Tails collides with the terrain or runs out of flight meter, he will lose a life.
 Extra lives can be gained by earning 10,000 and 30,000 points.

 Scattered throughout each level are several items which can be picked up for bonuses: